dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

             Should encapsulate vol. in the sequence
         + **Engines**.
             Encapsulate volatility in activity.
-    Engines may be shared between Managers because you could perform an activity in one use case on behalf of one Manager and then perform the same activity for another Manager in a separate use case.
+    Engines can be shared between Managers because you could perform an activity in one use case on behalf of one Manager and then perform the same activity for another Manager in a separate use case.
     You should design Engines with `reuse` in mind.